 Dr. Mary Ann LoFrumento tells Romper.
 "Have a child’s ears tested if there is a speech delay, and a developmental evaluation will help rule out other causes."
 It's helpful to know that your baby's verbal ability may be affected by their hearing.
 2 Take Care Of Teeth

 Dr. Sandra J. Eleczko tells Romper.
 "A soft baby toothbrush with a grain of rice-size bit of baby toothpaste is all that is needed."
 Though it'll take some time until your child has a full set of teeth, it's a good idea to start healthy hygiene habits early.
 3 Respond Early

 "Newborns who are crying should be attended to," LoFrumento says.
 "They shouldn’t have to soothe themselves to sleep at that age."
 Though many parents use the

 Dr. Preeti Puranik tells Romper.
 So, instead of worrying whether or not your child is gaining enough weight, you can use this as a guideline.
 That way, if your baby is significantly far from that mark, you'll know it's with checking in about their growth.
+5 Prepare For Colds

 Dr. Jill Garripoli tells Romper.
 "They can be sick with a runny nose, cough, and fever on and off for the first year of their lives."
 As overwhelming as that may seem, it can actually be a relief to know if the frequency of your child's illness falls within the average range.
 6 Be Patient

 "Walking has a large bell curve," LoFrumento tells Romper.
 "You want to see if they're progressing every month or two with an increase in development toward walking."
 Some babies walk well before their first birthday while others master their movements much later.
 As long as they are continuing to advance at their own pace, you shouldn't be too worried about walking.

-7. Skip The Sweet Stuff
+7 Skip The Sweet Stuff

 Dr. S. Daniel Ganjian tells Romper.
 "Honey can have botulinum in it which can affect infants greatly, to the point that they need help moving and breathing."
 Honey may be an all-natural substance, but it's one that your baby needs to be at least 12 months old to consume.
 8 Be Tolerant Of Tummy Troubles

 "All babies in the first 4 months are bound to have gas and some difficulty with pooping here and there," Garripoli says.
 "Not all stomach issues require medication, but all do require time and patience."
 Of course, as a parent, you should trust your gut (no pun intended) if you think something is off with your baby's digestive health.

-9. Slow Down With Solids
+9 Slow Down With Solids

 Dr. Rekha Sivadasan tells Romper.
 "Ensure they're able to hold their head up without support, show eagerness to be fed, and can move food from the spoon to the back of the mouth."
 It's always a good idea to double-check with your child's pediatrician before introducing solid foods into your baby's diet.
 10 Know What's Normal For Their Nose

 Dr. Alison Mitzner tells Romper.
 "That is normal and they don’t have a cold."
 Snorts, sniffles, and sneezes can be disconcerting in babies, but thankfully it's all totally normal.
 As usual, if you suspect something more serious is going on, check with a medical professional.
+11 Chill Out

 Dr. Jasmine Zapata tells Romper.
 "As long as the kids are fed properly and have a loving and supporting environment, they will be just fine."
 It's easy to let yourself get caught up in comparisons between you and other parents.
 But the sooner you let go of expectations for perfection, the more you'll be able to enjoy your baby's first year.